 This program is accredited by AACSB International - the Association to Advance Collegiate Schools of Business.
 The University of Louisiana at Monroe’s online MBA was ranked at number 25 in the nation as part of OnlineU.org’s list of the 2014 Most Affordable Colleges for an Online MBA Degree.

-Admission to the Master of Business Administration degree program is at the discretion of the Graduate Admission’s Committee of the College of Business Administration and the Dean of the Graduate School.
+Admission to the Master of Business Administration degree program is at the discretion of the Graduate Admission’s Committee of the College of Business and Social Sciences (CBSS) and the Director of the Graduate School.

 Decisions by the Graduate Admissions Committee are based on a broad range of criteria, and no particular level of academic performance or test scores will guarantee acceptance.